deutsche Version

 Homepage of Dr. rer. nat.
 Diana Kaminski

-2012- now: advanced engineer for dynamical simulations at Department of Engine Systems, Schaeffler Technologies AG & Co.KG
+2012- now: senior advanced validation and verification simulation engineer in system analysis devision at Schaeffler Technologies AG & Co.KG

 2006-2011: PHD studies in theoretical physics, PHD with key topic Quantum Gravity